Do you have the need for speed first thing in the morning?

 Hot (but not boiling) water is forced under pressure through ground coffee beans to give an extra special flavor.

 An espresso machine will use this process to produce a dark brown color and a satisfyingly creamy head or crema.
-Whether you plan to enjoy it black, or want to add some sugar and skimmed milk, having a coffee maker at home allows you to save money.
+Whether you plan to enjoy it black, or want to add some sugar and skimmed milk, having a coffee maker at home lets you save money.

 And avoid having your name misspelled at Starbucks.